Encryptic1/GrandmasterFLEX/README.md

 you need to make a folder called TrainingGames in the root directory for game dumps and for generating training set.
 *************************************************************

 TODO:
 - selftrain set
 -  add policy condition(make utility move) for tie values, in lategame the bot plays safe. wheres the aggro?
 - remove hacky pickling and integrate the variables for (state,round/lastmove) into attribute of class methods

 CNN config
 - added LR to optimizer and batch sheduler.
 - learning rate spiking due to adam batching need to control and reduce learning rate on the larger than 5million example sets
 -25m example set failed to find global min. gradent decent is a possability even though adam is more efficient
+- Improved validation and testing.
+Right now if tests high and preforms lower. retraining by playing will decrease global min but very slowly (retrain every 100 games against model)

 *************************************************************
 ## USAGE: